Jeff Jones prepares edibles for patients, circa 1995.

 “A budtender in the past was both an interpreter and a guidance counselor.
 They needed to interpret the patient’s problem and then guide them into their solution,” Jeff says.
 “Today, it is not much different, but budtenders also have the opportunity to advocate as new policies are shaped.
 Budtenders get to talk to the public and give feedback to public officials that could, long-term, actually push these issues in a more legitimate fashion because they are the ones on the front line.”

 This story is excerpted from The Budtender’s Guide: A Reference Manual for Dispensary Professionals and Cannabis Consumers.
-Published by Oaksterdam University in December, 2022, the book is a quick start guide perfect for those who want to become budtenders, or consumers who want to be their own budtenders.
+Published by Oaksterdam University, the book is a quick start guide perfect for those who want to become budtenders, or consumers who want to be their own budtenders.
 To learn more about Oaksterdam’s Budtending Certification Program, click here.